Alumni Serve in Malaysia and Mongolia as Princeton in Asia Fellows

-Fakhr and Taylor earned two of the non-profit organization’s 160 annual fellowships to bring talented graduates to some 20 Asian countries to fill local needs in the fields of education, journalism, public health, and economic development.
+Fakhr and Taylor earned two of the non-profit organization’s 140 annual fellowships to bring talented graduates to some 22 Asian countries and regions to fill local needs in the fields of education, journalism, public health, and economic development.

 In August, Taylor joined Mongolia International Capital Corporation in Ulaanbaatar, Mongolia as an investment banking analyst, and by October, Fakhr will be in Penang, Malaysia, working as a visiting language instructor at the School of Languages, Literacies, and Translation Department of Universiti Sains Malaysia (the University of Science).

 Fakhr, a Social Science major, has fostered a passion for social work and public policy through his post-graduation experiences, including working at an NGO on reforming Pakistan’s death penalty, and a research project on the impact of gender-specific transport on labor market mobility.